BreakFree: From Social Media

 DESIGN SOLUTION

-In order to keep the consistency in the application , we decided to move the coupon code directly into the marketplace, after the user redeemed the coupon, they can directly follow the website to redeem rewards.
-This design also increase partent companeis's exposure.
+In order to keep the consistency in the application, we decided to move the coupon code directly into the marketplace, after the user redeemed the coupon, they can directly follow the website to redeem rewards.
+This design also increases partent companeis's exposure.

 Version 2.0